el-astro77/demo_vectorecom/README.md

 2. Navigate to the project directory using the command line.
 3. Run `npm install` to install the required dependencies.
 4. Start the development server using `npm start`.
-5. Open your browser and visit `(https://demo-vectors-e-com.vercel.app/)` to explore the E-commerce Landing Page.

 ## How to Use